 | $2180 or

-- We welcome part-time students of any age to sign up for our classes.
-Note: our classes are designed for intermediate to advanced levels of English proficiency.
+- Students in the Raleigh area who are over 18 years of age are eligible to take one or more IEP classes.
+NOTE: Our classes are designed for intermediate to advanced levels of English proficiency.

 - Spring and fall semesters are approximately 15 weeks; the summer semester is usually 10 weeks.